d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   With point in any position inside `library(lists)', typing `C-c C-o' will open the `lists.pl' file in the Prolog library.

+  Sweep also extends Emacs’s `file-name-at-point-functions' hook with the function `sweeprolog-file-at-point' that returns the resolved Prolog file specification at point, if any.
+Emacs uses this hook to populate the “future history” of minibuffer prompts that read file names, such as the one you get when you type `C-x C-f' (`find-file').
+  In particular this means that if point is in a Prolog file specification, you can type `M-n' after `C-x C-f' to populate the minibuffer with the corresponding file name.
+You can then go ahead and visit the file by typing `RET', or you can edit the minibuffer contents and visit a nearby file instead.

   For more information about file specifications in SWI-Prolog, see [absolute_file_name/3] in the SWI-Prolog manual.